Inuit: Early contact with Europeans

 The lives of Paleo-Eskimos of the far north were largely unaffected by the arrival of visiting Norsemen except for mutual trade.
-The Labrador Inuit have had the longest continuous contact with Europeans.
 After the disappearance of the Norse colonies in Greenland, Inuit had no contact with Europeans for at least a century.
 By the mid-16th century, Basque whalers and fishermen were already working the Labrador coast and had established whaling stations on land, such as the one that has been excavated at Red Bay, Labrador.
 Inuit do not appear to have interfered with their operations, but raided the stations in winter, taking tools and items made of worked iron, which they adapted to their own needs.

 Martin Frobisher's 1576 search for the Northwest Passage was the first well-documented contact between Europeans and Inuit.
 Frobisher's expedition landed in Frobisher Bay, Baffin Island, not far from the settlement now called Iqaluit.
-Frobisher encountered the Inuit on Resolution Island where five sailors left the ship, under orders from Frobisher, with instructions to stay clear of the Inuit.
+Frobisher encountered Inuit on Resolution Island where five sailors left the ship, under orders from Frobisher, with instructions to stay clear of Inuit.
 They became part of Inuit mythology.
 Inuit oral tradition tells that the men lived among them for a few years of their own free will until they died attempting to leave Baffin Island in a self-made boat and vanished.
 Frobisher, in an attempt to find the men, captured three Inuit and brought them back to England.
 They were possibly the first Inuit ever to visit Europe.